 The student can submit a request form to change a main dissertation advisor with the consent of both the current and proposed advisors.
-The student has to ensure
+The student has to ensure that the new advisor will undertake their work before getting approval.
+The change of a main dissertation advisor must be approved by the TGGS committee.

-Item 25 Thesis (Dissertation) Examination

-(1) Doctoral Qualifying Examination
+- Item 25 Thesis (Dissertation) Examination - (1) Doctoral Qualifying Examination a.
+Submission of Request Form for Doctoral Qualifying Examination form b.
+Appointment of Doctoral Qualifying Examination Committee